 Her order must have been for herself and Heed because Christine is a champion cook.
 Anyway she chose three sides, two meats, one rice pudding and one chocolate cake.
-Maceo's boy, Theo they call him, smirking more than usual, moved from the cash register to load up the styrofoam plate, carelessly or deliberately letting the stewed tomatoes slide over the compartments to discolor the potato salad, forking the barbecue on top of the gravied chicken. ("Only dark meat," she' d said.)

-L got so heated watching Theo disrespect her food she dropped her bread into her cup where it disintegrated like sand.

-Toby never took her eyes off the food.
+Maceo's boy, Theo they call Took his time moving him, smirking more than usual, moved from the wall to load up the styrofoam plate.
+Carelessly, deliberately, he let the stewed tomatoes slide over the compartments to discolor the potato salad, and forked the barbecue on top of the gravied chicken. ("Only dark meat," she' d said.)
+I got so heated watching Theo disrespect my food I dropped the bread into my cup where it disintegrated like sand.
+Junior never took her eyes off the trays.
 Never met Theo's eyes until he gave her change at the register.
 Then she looked right at him and said "I expect you do better with a posse.
 You seem kind of helpless by yourself."
 Theo said something mean to her back but it fell flat with no audience in sight to enjoy it.

-When Maceo walked in, ready to bundle L into his car and get her home before customer lines started forming, Theo was dribbling air balls in his dream court behind the register as if he'd just been signed by the X and a cereal company too.
+When Maceo walked in, ready to bundle me into his car and get me back home before the after-church lines started forming, Theo was dribbling air balls in his dream court behind the register.
+As if he'd just been signed by the X and the Wheatie people too.
+Sp.
+W 47 December 2, 2000